Cross-Attention is Half Explanation in Speech-to-Text Models: Abstract

 \section{Abstract}

-Cross-attention is a core mechanism in encoder-decoder architectures, widespread in many fields, including speech-to-text (S2T) processing.
-Its scores have been repurposed for various downstream applications--such as timestamp estimation and audio-text alignment--under the assumption that they reflect the dependencies between input speech representation and the generated text.
-While the explanatory nature of attention mechanisms has been widely debated in the broader NLP literature, this assumption remains largely unexplored within the speech domain.
-To address this gap, we assess the explanatory power of cross-attention in S2T models by comparing its scores to input saliency maps derived from feature attribution.
-Our analysis spans monolingual and multilingual, single-task and multi-task models at multiple scales, and shows that attention scores moderately to strongly align with saliency-based explanations, particularly when aggregated across heads and layers.
-However, it also shows that cross-attention captures only about 50\% of the input relevance and, in the best case, only partially reflects how the decoder attends to the encoder's representations--accounting for just 52-75\% of the saliency.
-These findings uncover fundamental limitations in interpreting cross-attention as an explanatory proxy, suggesting that it offers an informative yet incomplete view of the factors driving predictions in S2T models.
+Cross-attention is widely used in speech-to-text (S2T) systems and often exploited for downstream applications such as timestamp prediction and speech-text alignment, under the assumption that it reflects input-output dependencies.
+While extensively debated in NLP, its explanatory role remains underexplored in the speech domain.
+We empirically assess the explanatory power of cross-attention in S2T models by comparing attention scores with input saliency maps from feature-attribution methods.
+Our analysis spans monolingual and multilingual, single-task and multi-task models at multiple scales.
+We find moderate alignment between attention and saliency, particularly when aggregating across heads and layers.
+However, cross-attention captures only about 50\% of input relevance and, at best, 52-75\% of the encoder saliency.
+These results show that cross-attention offers useful but incomplete explanatory cues and should be interpreted with caution as a proxy for model behavior in S2T systems.